Yousuf-Akthar/Yousuf-Akthar/README.md

 ## 🚀 Quick Intro

-• An Aspiring Software Developer.
+• An Aspiring Software Developer, surviving on tea and semicolons.

 • I enjoy turning ideas into real-world applications through code.